stmSantana/Show-Map-Location/README.md

 ## Special Thanks

-[WulfMarius](https://github.com/WulfMarius) is the original creator of the Coordinate Grabber.
+[WulfMarius](https://github.com/WulfMarius) is the original creator of the Show-Map-Location.
 I am very grateful for all the contributions he made to the modding community, and I'm honored to have adopted so many of his mods.

 ## [Patreon](https://www.patreon.com/ds5678)